kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

     infra
       - At this point let's just make it simpler to do instead of maintaining different data structures
+      - Simplicity needs to be met with discipline in maintaining the data
+        - E.g., if data download status/priorities are not kept up-to-date, then their utility decreases (and can even go below zero!)

 ### Successive approximations of data